qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

    Color selector switcher tab

-Another option is to use the |mIconColorPicker| :sup:`color picker` which allows you to sample a color from under your mouse pointer at any part of QGIS or even from another application by pressing the space bar.
+Another option is to use the |colorPicker| :sup:`color picker` which allows you to sample a color from under your mouse pointer at any part of QGIS or even from another application by pressing the space bar.
 Please note that the color picker is OS dependent and is currently not supported by OSX.